Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The finding extends the range of structural anomalies that may be associated with SETD5 variants, beyond previously documented features.

-Relevance for families This is a preliminary genetic association study, not a confirmed causal link.
-No formal monitoring changes have been established based on this finding.
+This is a preliminary study that shows a possible association, not a confirmed causal link.
+No formal changes to monitoring or screening for children with SETD5 Syndrome have been established based on this finding.

-What was studied: Most published SETD5 cases involve de novo deletions or point mutations.
-Two papers add to the smaller body of literature on CNV gains (duplications) at 3p25 and on inherited SETD5-region losses.
+Most published SETD5 cases involve de novo mutations, meaning changes that appear for the first time in a child rather than being inherited.
+Two papers add to the smaller body of literature on structural changes in a chromosome, called copy number variants (CNVs), specifically gains (duplications) at chromosome region 3p25 and on inherited losses in the SETD5 region.

 • Rangel-Méndez et al. 2026: A 21-year-old with mild intellectual disability and late diagnosis was found to carry a 3p26.3–3p25.2 microduplication encompassing SETD5.
 The authors reviewed the literature on 3p25 duplications and found the evidence base is thin — only a small number of cases have been described.